 The Mary Ellen Brandell Volunteer Center supports students as they develop into active citizens in their community by providing community service and civic engagement opportunities and social issue education.
 The Volunteer Center connects students to local, national, international, and virtual volunteer opportunities through partnerships with over 100 community organizations.
 We also offer on-campus volunteer events addressing a range of social issues from food insecurity, child literacy, animal welfare, and more.
-More information on these programs and opportunities can be found on our website: www.volunteer.cmich.edu.
+More information on these programs and opportunities can be found in the Engage Central portal which can be accessed from the students CentralLink.